mahelhelou/react-feedback-app/README.md

 # React Feedback App

-> This project was developed by me during the course of `React Front to Back`, which is a udemy course taught by Brad Traversy.
+> I developed this project, Feedback App, during the course of `React Front to Back`, a Udemy course taught by Brad Traversy.

 ## What I Have Learned From the Course?

 - React components
-- JSX syntax and features
+- JSX syntax
 - React hooks
-- React With Backend Api
 - Events handling
 - Form validation
-- Component-level and global-level state management (useState, context api)
+- State management
-- And many many more
+  - Component state or local state (useState)
+  - App state or global state (Context API)